 While you are collecting your supervised hours, you will be under temporary licensure.
 Under this title you will be able to complete everything a normal counselor can do, just under supervision.

 Those looking to become school counselors will require less time to be licensed and will look into fields like education.
 Some programs will even let you complete undergraduate and graduate school at the same time in order to shorten the process.

-Texas Counseling Organizations
+Texas LPC Organizations